bmabsout/Thesis/src/chapters/03_foundations_fulfillment.typ

   ]
 )

-== Generalized Means as Continuous Logic
+== Generalized Means as Fulfillment Logic Aggregators

 The mathematical foundation for composing fulfillment values comes from the theory of generalized means, which provide a natural framework for continuous logic operations.